Incompleteusern/dotfiles/README.md

 - `local.sh` which syncs local files into this github repo
 - `sync.sh` which syncs bundled github repos into local files, note that this contains repos I have forked
 - `init.sh` which installs the github repo into an arch install, should be run as root
-- `initpackage.sh` which installs packages used
+- `init-package.sh` which installs packages used

 I don't know how well `init.sh` works right now, actually run anything here at your own risk :)